KastnerRG/Read_the_docs/docs/devcloud.rst

 It shows the device name used for the matrix multiplication, the matrices' size, and the testbench result.

-Modify the Project for FPGA
+Modify the Project to compile and run on an FPGA
 ###################

+DPCPP for FPGAs has similar design flows as other FPGA HLS tools.
+Since full FPGA compilation to bitstream can take hours, it is important to first verify that your design is functionally correct.
+This can be done using an FPGA emulator.
+The FPGA emulator compiles the design to RTL.
+RTL compilation is much faster than full bitstream compilation.
+Once the emulator is compiled, it can be executed which is equivalent to executing the RTL model with the provided inputs.
+This is a similar process as C Simulation in the Xilinx HLS tools.
-Open the file ``src/matrix_mul_dpcpp.cpp``.

-Line 55 uses the default_selector for the hardware device.
+To build the FPGA emulator, open the file ``src/matrix_mul_dpcpp.cpp``.
+Line 55 uses the ``default_selector`` for the hardware device.
 Modify the code to use the FPGA emulator by performing the following:

-Include a header file by adding the line
+# Include a header file by adding the line

 .. code-block :: c++

   #include "CL/sycl/INTEL/fpga_extensions.hpp"

-Modify the queue initialization:
+# Modify the queue initialization:

 .. code-block :: c++

   ext::intel::fpga_emulator_selector device_selector;
   queue q(device_selector, dpc_common::exception_handler);

+It is best to submit jobs via the ``qsub`` command which allows DevCloud to share the resources.
+This is especially important for longer running jobs, e.g., FPGA bitstream compilation.
+It also may be required to run your file as only certain machines have access to FPGA devices; the default login machine likely does not have an FPGA.
+Thus, it is good practice to always submit your jobs via ``qsub``.

+In order to use ``qsub``, you need to make a simple script in a new file ``run_fpga_emu.sh`` that performs the required ``make`` command.

+.. code-block :: shell-session
+  #!/bin/bash
+  source /opt/intel/inteloneapi/setvars.sh
+  make fpga_emulator

+You will need to make the script file executable, e.g., by running ``chmod 755 run_fpga_emu.sh``.

+You can submit jobs to ``qsub`` using the command:

+.. code-block :: shell-session

+  qsub run_fpga_emu.sh -l nodes=2:fpga:ppn=2 -d .

 Re-compile and re-run the code.
 The device should now be an FPGA emulator.

-.. code-block :: python
+.. code-block :: shell-session

 	$ ./matrix_mul_dpc
 	Device: Intel(R) FPGA Emulation Device